ton-blockchain/minter-contract/README.md

 * Deploy
   * Make sure all contracts are built and your setup is ready to deploy:
     * Each contract to deploy should have a script `build/mycontract.deploy.ts` to return its init data cell
-    * The deployment wallet is configured in `build/deploy.config.json` (it will be created if not found)
+    * The deployment wallet is configured in `build/deploy.config.json` (file will be created if not found)
   * To deploy to mainnet (production), run in terminal `npm run deploy`
     * To deploy to testnet instead (where TON is free), run `npm run deploy:testnet`
     * Follow the on-screen instructions of the deploy script